aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

     } providing a trust relationship to: deployment_account_id using policy arn:aws:iam::aws:policy/AdministratorAccess? (y/n)
     ```

-    Expected output 1:

-    ✅  Environment aws://test_account_id/us-east-2 bootstrapped.
+ 1. Expected output 1: In your terminal, you see ✅  Environment aws://test_account_id/us-east-2 bootstrapped.

-    Expected output 2: you will see a stack created in your Deployment account as follows
+ 1. Expected output 2: you see a stack created in your Deployment account as follows

     ![bootstrap_central_deployment_account](./resources/bootstrap_central_deployment_account_exp_output.png)

+ 1. Expected output 3: you see an S3 bucket created in central deployment account.
+The name is like ```cdk-hnb659fds-assets-<test_account_id>-us-east-2```

- 1. Set environment variable
+ 1. Before you bootstrap **prod** account, set environment variable

     ```{bash}
-    export AWS_PROFILE=prod_account_profile
+    export AWS_PROFILE=replace_it_with_prod_account_profile_name_b4_running
     ```

- 1. Bootstrap Prod account, run the below command:
+ 1. Bootstrap Prod account

     **Important:** Your configured environment *must* target the Prod account